 State-of-the-art protein biomarker research has focused on the presence, absence or relative abundance of specific proteins, which are often linked to disease mechanisms.
 However, the functional state of any given protein is determined by many additional factors, including post-translational modifications, folding mechanisms and interactions.

 Detecting the presence of proteoforms (different forms of the same protein) therefore provides a better read-out of what’s going on inside the body in terms of health and disease.
-Thanks to recent developments in mass spectrometry-based methods, we can now dive into these multi-dimensional aspects of the proteome in the search for new, more informative biomarkers.
+Thanks to recent developments in mass spectrometry biomarker discovery, we can now dive into these multi-dimensional aspects of the proteome in the search for new, more informative biomarkers.

 Mass spectrometry proteomics provides unbiased, proteome-wide discovery and a wealth of in-depth biological information, uncovering novel insights about protein structure and function, as well as post-translational modifications.